particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 SKU | Low volume lead time | High volume lead time
 ------------ | ------------- | -------------
-ANTDUCK | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
+ANTDUCK | Less than 150 units, ships in 2 - 4 weeks | More than 150 units, ships in 4 - 6 weeks
 ANTELEC | Less than 30 units, ships immediately | More than 30 units, ships in 4 - 6 weeks
 ANTELEC50 | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
 ANTFLEX | Less than 100 units, ships immediately | More than 100 units, ships in 4 - 6 weeks